Jambierp/hashcat/BUILD_CYGWIN.md

 Go to https://www.cygwin.com , get the setup-x86_64 file and follow the instructions on the website.

-Make sure to install additional dependencies necessary for hashcat compilation by selecting the following packages during cygwin installation
+Make sure to install additional dependencies necessary for supercrack compilation by selecting the following packages during cygwin installation

 ```
 libiconv-devel